-- 83. Unique code specifying the modality of co-operation used to implement the activity. - 84.
-The various modalities used in the context of TOSSD are as follows: - BUDGET SUPPORT Identifies contributions from the provider to the government budget of a recipient country, which has exclusive responsibility for the use of and accountability for the funds.
+- 64.77.
+Unique code specifying the modality of co-operation used to implement the activity. - 78.
+The various modalities used in the context of TOSSD are as follows:

+- BUDGET SUPPORT Identifies contributions from the provider to the government budget of a recipient country, which has an exclusive responsibility for the use of the funds.

 Budget support can be generic (not sector allocated) or sectoral (e.g. energy, agriculture). - PROJECTS Identifies specific inputs, activities and outputs supported by a TOSSD provider, to reach specific objectives/outcomes within a defined time frame, with a defined budget and a defined geographical area. - IN-KIND TECHNICAL CO-OPERATION EXPERTS Identifies technical co-operation implemented using public officials of the reporting country.
-Technical co-operation already embedded in the projects described above is not included, nor are experts hired on the market.

-- OTHER TECHNICAL CO-OPERATION Includes the provision of technical co-operation using internationally or locally recruited experts, beyond technical co-operation already embedded in the projects described above and beyond in-kind technical co-operation.
+Technical assistance already embedded in the projects described above is not included, nor are experts hired on the market. - OTHER TECHNICAL ASSISTANCE Includes the provision of technical assistance using internationally or locally recruited experts, beyond technical assistance already embedded in the projects described above and beyond in-kind technical co-operation.
 All non-salary costs of experts (including those of public officials of the reporting country) such as flights, per-diem, accommodation, internal transportation within the recipient country and training, are also included.
 This category also covers training and research as well as various capacity building activities such as conferences, seminars, workshops, exchange visits. - SCHOLARSHIPS AND IMPUTED STUDENT COSTS IN PROVIDER COUNTRIES Includes financial awards for individual students, contributions to trainees and indirect ("imputed") costs of tuition in provider countries to nationals of TOSSD-eligible countries.
-[The inclusion of these items in TOSSD remains to be discussed]. - DEBT RELIEF All actions relating to debt restructuring (forgiveness, conversions, swaps, buy-backs, rescheduling, refinancing).
+[The inclusion of these items in TOSSD remains to be discussed]. - DEBT RELIEF All actions relating to debt (forgiveness, conversions, swaps, buy-backs, rescheduling, refinancing).
 [The measurement method for including debt relief in TOSSD remains to be discussed].

-Item 15.
+Item 1415.
 Financial instrument

-- 85. Unique code specifying the financial instrument used to fund the activity. - 86.
+65.79.
+Unique code specifying the financial instrument used to fund the activity.

+66.80.
 The main categories of financial instruments are defined as follows.